World In Paris

 10. Day Trips from Paris

-11. Know Before you Go
+11. Planning a Trip to Paris: Know Before You Go

 1. Best Time to Visit Paris

 When is the best time to travel to Paris?
-‘Paris is always a good idea,and there is never a bad time to visit Paris.
+Paris is always a good idea,and there is never a bad time to travel to Paris.
 The city has beautiful parks and picturesque streets that are great to explore under the sun.
 It also has some of the world’s best museums and other interesting indoor options when it rains, or it’s too cold to be outside.

 TIP: In general, the best time to go to Paris is from May to October, and then December for the Christmas Holidays.